Effective Date: January 1, 2023

 - Data used for security purposes to protect our products and services.

-We receive business contact information that contains Personal Data for commercial purposes, including details about your organisation from third parties for marketing and business intelligence, such as analysing business opportunities, identifying and communicating with potential customers, and providing our audience with more relevant content and advertising.
-Typically, we receive this information about you from a few sources, such as: (i) third-party marketing initiatives, such as events where we are a sponsor, or website forms hosted by third parties that may provide content about us; (ii) instances when you consent to having your attendee badge scanned at an event hosted by us or another third party; (iii) companies, such as information aggregators and similar entities, from whom we have licensed business contact information; and (iv) referrals.
+We receive business contact information that contains Personal Data for commercial purposes, including details about your organization from third parties for marketing and business intelligence, such as analyzing business opportunities, identifying and communicating with potential customers, and providing our audience with more relevant content and advertising.
+Typically, we receive this information about you from a few sources, such as: (i) third-party marketing initiatives, such as events where we are a sponsor, or website forms hosted by third parties that may provide content about us; (ii) instances when you consent to having your attendee badge scanned at an event hosted by us or another entity; (iii) companies, such as information aggregators and similar entities, from whom we have licensed business contact information; (iv) referrals; or (v) resellers and channel partners, including those that offer joint marketing services.
 In some situations, we may combine such business contact information with other non-personal and Personal Data we possess or that you have provided to us.
-For example, we may combine business contact details with details about your organisation, such as its address or revenue range, and analyse this information for business opportunities or use this to send you tailored content.
+For example, we may combine business contact details with details about your organization, such as its address or revenue range, and analyze this information for business opportunities or use this to send you tailored content.

-We also receive information from third-party platforms for various business purposes such as credit, program management, or technical reasons.
-For example, we may receive credit information about an organisation that includes the names of individuals.
+We also receive information from third-party platforms for various business purposes such as organizational credit information, program management, or technical reasons.
+For example, we may receive credit information about an organization that includes the names of individuals.
 If you participate in an open source project or our bug bounty program, we may receive details about you, such as your username or pull requests, to help us manage your participation in the project or program and provide you with updates.

 If you are a candidate applying for a job at Okta, we may receive Personal Data about you from third parties for business purposes, such as through background checks (educational, employment, criminal, and financial information), publicly-available sources (like social media accounts, including LinkedIn for identifying candidates), feedback about your application and from interviews, and other third parties that may provide feedback about your application.

-Device Data, Usage Data, and Metadata We Collect
+Device Data, Usage Data, Metadata, and Diagnostic Data We Collect

-Explanation of Device Data, Usage Data, and Other Metadata and Technology Used
+Explanation of Device Data, Usage Data, Diagnostic Data, and Other Metadata and Technology Used

 Like most websites, applications, and software across the Internet, Okta collects certain Personal Data.
 This type of data collection allows us to better understand how individuals use and the performance of our websites, products and services.
 For example, we may collect metadata about you, including technical data about your performance or use of our website, products and services.
-We may also collect device data about you to help us determine that users from one type of device use our websites, products and services in different ways than users of a different type of device, which in turn allows us to improve our websites, products and services, such as through optimising the screen size of Okta mobile applications, or making sure that our customers’ users have a more efficient user experience.
+We may also collect device data about you to help us determine that users from one type of device use our websites, products and services in different ways than users of a different type of device, which in turn allows us to troubleshoot and investigate the performance of our products and services, improve our websites, products, and services, such as through optimizing the screen size of Okta mobile applications, or making sure that our customers’ users have a more efficient user experience.
 We may collect these types of Personal Data as part of the services we provide to customers as well as in connection with your use of Okta Consumer Products.

 Essential cookies.
 Essential cookies are required for website functionality and security.
 For example, authentication, security, and session cookies may be required for our website or products to work.